 Students are notified via email when their check is available for pick up in the Bursar's Office.
 Checks will be mailed upon request by replying to the email.

 Refund checks that are lost and need to be reissued will be subject to a $25 fee.

-The BAC offers payment plans through Sallie Mae for on-site, distance students and Professional and Continuing Education students.
+The BAC offers payment plans through Official Payments for degree students.
 These plans are not loans but are a monthly agreement to pay the tuition and fees in installments.
 There is an enrollment fee upon signing up.
 Please view the Payment Options webpage for more information.

 A 1098-T is a form that the BAC is required to submit to the IRS for any student who has qualified tuition and related expenses for the tax year being reported.
 The BAC only reports Box 2 regarding charges and does not report Box 1 regarding payments.
 If you need information regarding payments made please contact the Bursar's Office.